servo/book/src/contributing/guides/index.md

 # Guides

-This sections contains a few guides for  techniques to perform common tasks when working on Servo.
+This sections contains a few guides for common tasks when working on Servo.

 # Fixing web content bugs